Measuring Negative Campaigning across Languages with Large Language Models: A Study of 18 Million Tweets in 19 Countries: Why do parties engage in negative campaigning?

 At the micro level, candidates' political profiles, personality traits, perceptions of campaign dynamics, social backgrounds, and resource availability influence their likelihood of going negative \parencite{maierMappingDriversNegative2023}.
 At the systemic level, features such as electoral disproportionality, party system fragmentation, and polarization have been found to affect campaign tone across countries \parencite{pappMacroLevelDrivingFactors2019}.
 Further research links higher levels of negativity to majoritarian electoral rules, greater income inequality, ethnic divisions, and more individualistic societies \parencite{maierWhenConflictFuels2022}.

-Less attention has been paid to how party-level characteristics influence the use of negative campaigning, particularly outside the U.S. context.
-Much of what is known stems from studies of American elections, where majoritarian rules and a two-party system encourage zero-sum competition.
+Less attention has been paid to how \emph{party-level} characteristics systematically shape the use of negative campaigning, particularly using direct behavioral evidence from multiparty systems outside the United States.
+Much of what is known from that context stems from studies of American elections, where majoritarian rules and a two-party system encourage zero-sum competition.
 Within this setting, two robust predictors emerge.
-First, trailing candidates are more likely to go negative, while frontrunners often avoid risky strategies \parencite{damoreCandidateStrategyDecision2002, lauNegativeCampaigningUS2001, walterWhenStakesAre2014, maierWhenCandidatesAttack2017}.
-Second, incumbents tend to emphasize achievements and avoid attacks due to higher reputational risks, while challengers---often with less visibility and governing experience---rely more on aggressive tactics \parencite{druckmanCampaignCommunicationsUS2009, haynesAttackPoliticsPresidential1998, fridkinVariabilityCitizensReactions2011}.
+First, trailing candidates are more likely to go negative, while frontrunners often avoid risky strategies \parencite{damoreCandidateStrategyDecision2002,lauNegativeCampaigningUS2001, walterWhenStakesAre2014,maierWhenCandidatesAttack2017}.
+Second, parties in government tend to emphasize achievements and avoid attacks due to higher reputational risks, while challengers---often with less visibility and governing experience---rely more on aggressive tactics \parencite{druckmanCampaignCommunicationsUS2009,haynesAttackPoliticsPresidential1998, fridkinVariabilityCitizensReactions2011}.

+Comparative work has extended these insights beyond the U.S. context.
+Studies drawing on expert surveys and content analyses show that party characteristics---including ideology, governing status, and coalition potential---are often stronger predictors of campaign negativity than macro-level electoral context \parencite{walterWhenGlovesCome2013,walterWhenStakesAre2014}.
+More recently, Maier, Nai, and Verhaar \parencite*{maierNaiVerhaar2024} compared campaign content across 150 parties in 28 countries, finding that ideologically extreme parties consistently employ more negative tones, while governing status shapes negativity differently in national versus European Parliament elections.
+Yet these studies rely primarily on expert assessments of campaign tone, which---as noted above---can constrain measurement granularity and validity \parencite{lindstadtWhenExpertsDisagree2020}.
+Systematic cross-national analysis linking party characteristics to negativity as expressed in parties' own digital communication remains an underexplored area.